-d.
-Scales_Video (1 minute, 30 seconds max)
+e.
+Scales Video (1 minute, 30 seconds max)

-All applicants will play seven required major scales in this order: C, F, Bb, Eb, G, D, A. Scales must be played:
+Brass applicants will play seven required major scales in this order: C, F, Bb, Eb, G, D, A. Woodwinds applicants will play seven required major scales in this order: F, F#, G, Ab, A, Bb, B. Scales must be played:

 - both ascending and descending - by memory - in eighth notes at the minimum tempo of 120 bpm to the quarter note.
-Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch - see image above for correct rhythm).
-Faster tempos are permissible, but only if ALL scales are played at the faster tempo. - in 2 octaves except for the following: oboes & saxophones may play their A & G scales in one octave; trumpets may play their D, Eb, and F scales in one octave. - in a tongued, legato style - If you play a transposing instrument (clarinet, saxophone, trumpet or horn), play the required scales in your keys, not concert pitch.
+Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch see image above for correct rhythm).
+Faster tempos are permissible, but only if ALL scales are played at the faster tempo. - in 2 octaves, unless the range of your instrument limits a scale to 1 octave (for example, saxophones may play their G scale in one octave); trumpets may play their D, Eb, and F scales in one octave. - in a tongued, legato style - If you play a transposing instrument (clarinet, saxophone, trumpet or horn), play the required scales in your keys, not concert pitch.

-e.
+f.
 Personal Solo Video (3-5 minutes)

-- All applicants will select and play a solo of their choice. - Announce your name and your piece before you play it by stating both the composer and title.
+- All applicants will select and play a solo of their choice. - All applicants must upload a legible pdf copy of the solo that they are playing. - Announce your name and your piece before you play it by stating both the composer and title.